Weight Lifting for Women – The Lifts You Need to Know

 Getting your form nailed on the deadlift gives you access to a whole new world of gains.
 From your back to your hamstrings, this movement recruits a huge amount of muscle to work in a functional way.
 By drilling deadlifts on the regular you can grow strength and power throughout your body.

 This is another compound movement and a fantastic way to get your upper body working hard in a functional way.
 It pulls in your chest muscles, shoulders and arms for an all over upper body burn.
+It’s a staple for any good ladies weight lifting training session.

 The bench press is also one of the big three lifts in powerlifting, so if you’re looking to craft strength and toned muscle in your upper body, getting this one nailed is a must.